radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/05-studio-editors.md

 ### Collector Editor

-To be able to comfortably use the collector editor, the first thing to do is to switch to the iGRC Analytics perspective.
+To be able to comfortably use the collector editor, the first thing to do is to switch to the Identity Analytics perspective.
 A _perspective_ is an organization of windows in the workflow.
 The iGRC Analytics perspective is structured around the editing window.
 The editing window alone is not sufficient to carry out a collector work session (editing and/or execution).
 You must also display other windows called _views_ in the center of the screen that complement the collector line editor.
 The most important view is the Properties view displayed below the editor because it allows you to change the settings of the component selected in the editor.

 ![General presentation of the editor](./images/worddav6899440882f267094af75da95875b5b9.png "General presentation of the editor")